gitmanjoe/BustOS/README.md

 - Receive Input From Keyboard
 - Able to type text on screen
 - Receive input from keyboard and return output
-- Able to code in c
+- Able to code in C
 - Shell
 - Cowsay
 ## Implemented Features in Order From Newest to Oldest